-27 native or indigenous to the United States, including those 28 diseases so designated by the United States Department of 29 Agriculture.
+"Exotic disease."
+A disease which is not or is no longer native or indigenous to the United States, including those diseases so designated by the United States Department of Agriculture.

-30 "Garbage."
-All waste material resulting from the handling, 19960S1432B2044 - 5 - 1 preparation, cooking or consumption of food, except that the 2 term shall not include waste from ordinary household operations 3 which is fed directly to domestic animals on the same premises 4 where the household is located.
-The term also does not include 5 any waste or residuals from fruit or vegetable FOOD processing 6 operations.
+"Garbage."
+All waste material resulting from the handling, preparation, cooking or consumption of food, except that the term shall not include waste from ordinary household operations which is fed directly to domestic animals on the same premises where the household is located.
+The term also does not include any waste or residuals from food processing operations.

-7 "General quarantine."
-A quarantine order published in at 8 least one newspaper that restricts the movement of animals and 9 materials, including conveyance into, within or from a 10 designated area or locality.
+"General quarantine."
+A quarantine order published in at least one newspaper that restricts the movement of animals and materials, including conveyance into, within or from a designated area or locality.